- Pleasant looks

 The 2020 Kia Optima is short on thrills but delivers a refined, almost luxurious feel.

 With a host of engine choices, the 2020 Kia Optima has a complicated performance story to tell.
 We rate the lineup at 6 out of 10 based on the LX and S versions likely to be most common on dealer lots.
-(Read more about how we rate cars.)

-The base Optimas make use of a conventional 2.4-liter inline-4 that sends 185 horsepower to the front wheels through a 6-speed automatic transmission.
+The base Optimas make use of a conventional 2.4-liter inline-4 that sends 185 hp to the front wheels through a 6-speed automatic transmission.
 The engine is quiet and smooth, and provides decent around-town go.
 The turbo-4 in the Optima EX and EX Premium has less horsepower (178 hp) but more torque (195 pound-feet) which gives it sprightly passing power.
 Unfortunately, it’s harder to recommend due to its 7-speed dual-clutch automatic transmission that is easily confused at urban speeds.

 Underneath, the Optima uses the front MacPherson strut and rear multi-link suspension typical to mid-size sedans.
 It’s tuned for a cushy, plush ride in most configurations, which means it takes big bumps with ease but leans into corners.
 Even in S and SX guise, the Optima is far from sporty but still sufficiently polished.
 The electric power steering system is light but delivers good on-center stability.